ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 # July 14 2020

-- How to iterate over all the properties of an object `obj`?
+- In `Javascript`, how do you iterate over all the properties of an object `obj`?

 ```jsx
 for (var key in obj) {